supervacuo/data-hack-day/README.rst

 * Create "Media objects" corresponding to online news stories, either by manual entry or CSV upload.
 * Manage (edit and delete) "Media objects".
-* Display all "Media objects" associated with an event using MIT's `SIMILE Timeline widget`_\ .
 * Bugs and incompleteness (see below)

 To-do
 ----------------------------------

 * Find a better name for the project...
-* Custom visualisation using `d3.js`_.
+* New hierarchical layout for `d3.js`_, and navigation.
-* Import tweets as "Responses", and add them to the visualisation.
+* Show tweets on the timeline visualisation.
+* Work out the best way for users to bulk-import Twitter data.
+* Use Topsy.com API more cleverly; deal with paginated responses and large result sets.
 * Implement proper user profile and registration system.
 * Date picker widget (tried; failed due to `Django bug`_).
 * CSV upload error handling and documentation.
 * Non-stupid tree implementation using `django-mptt`_.
 * Tests.
-* Clean up code, transition to class-based views.
+* Clean up code, complete transition to class-based views, implement `django-guardian`_ carefully in all relevant views.
 * *etc.* *etc.*
 * Fix known bugs (see below).